-The report (PDF), issued today by the committee of independent child welfare experts appointed by the federal judge overseeing a class action brought by Children’s Rights and a coalition of Tennessee attorneys to reform the state-run child welfare system, cites a long list of vital improvements.
+The (PDF), issued today by the committee of independent child welfare experts appointed by the federal judge overseeing a class action brought by Children’s Rights and a coalition of Tennessee attorneys to reform the state-run child welfare system, cites a long list of vital improvements.

 The vast majority of children in Tennessee foster care are no longer warehoused in institutions and group homes, but placed in safe homes with families well-equipped to care for them.
 Kids are spending far less time in state custody, and going home more quickly either to their own families or permanent, adoptive parents.
 Brothers and sisters are kept together in foster care rather than split apart.
 And the caseworkers responsible for ensuring every child’s safety and well-being in foster care are better trained and supported, and no longer overwhelmed by enormous caseloads.

 “Tennessee has shown just how dramatically the lives of abused and neglected children can be improved when a child welfare system has strong leadership, adequate resources, and an unwavering commitment to reform,” said Ira Lustbader, associate director of Children’s Rights.
 “Governor Phil Bredesen, Commissioner Viola Miller, and the DCSstaff have put their hearts and souls into these reforms, and it has transformed the lives of thousands of kids across the state.